Two of the most common questions regarding betta fish feeding habits are:

-How often should I feed my betta fish?
+How often do you feed a betta fish?

 You should feed a betta fish two small feeds per day is recommended.
 Feeding them once in the morning and once at night every day is great.
 Making these feeds around 12 hours apart and at the same time each day will help you and your betta get in a routine.

 Be careful of overfeeding!
 This is a very common mistake which can lead to bloating which can then lead to serious health problems for your betta fish.
 Keep in mind a betta fish’s stomach is not much larger than its eye – so it’s very easy to overfeed.

 Don’t be tricked into your betta’s large appetite, sometimes they would eat the whole pack if you tipped it in.
 They may look like they are hungry for more but it is important not to overfeed them.
 Putting too much food in your tank has other negative effects as wasted food that is not cleaned up pollutes the water and makes your tank dirty.

 What’s your betta fish’s favourite food?
 Leave us a comment below…